Best Reef Aquarium Supplements

 If you want your aquarium fish to be happy and healthy, you need to maintain ideal conditions in your tank.
 Different species of fish have different requirements, so be sure to research the inhabitants you plan to keep in your tank, so you know what conditions you need to create.
 Here are our top 10 picks for the best supplements to help you maintain ideal conditions in your reef tank:

 Corals require a certain level of calcium in the tank water in order to sustain their growth and those calcium levels need to be replenished over time.
 This marine concentrated liquid calcium supplement comes in an 8-, 16-, or 64-ounce bottle and it is easy to use.
-It is very bio-available, and it contains no EDTA.
+It is very bioavailable, and it contains no EDTA.
+A word of caution, though – this product gets very hot when dissolved in water so keep an eye on temperature levels.

 Another supplement you might consider to boost coral growth is this hard and soft coral growth stimulator.
-It provides complex proteins to give your corals a natural source of amino acids and also contains rich marine lipids for optimal growth.
+This reef supplement provides complex proteins to give your corals a natural source of amino acids and also contains rich marine lipids for optimal growth.
+It is particularly designed for use when fragmenting small polyped stony corals and propagating soft corals, octocorals, and colonial anemones.

 Strontium is a major trace element similar to calcium in its benefits within the reef tank environment – it helps corals develop strong skeletons.
 This strontium and molybdenum supplement provides the necessary elements for strong coral growth in both soft and hard corals.